gustavo-depaula/gustavo-depaula.github.io/content/wiki/GARD/Synthetic Runway Image Dataset.md

 pipeline.enable_model_cpu_offload()
 ```

+A really important part of generative models is *prompt engineering*: crafting an input prompt that achieves the desired results.
+Diffusion models accept both a *prompt* as well as a *negative prompt*.
+The model tries to produce what is included in the prompt and avoids what is in the negative prompt.

+Crafting the prompt is a task of trial and error until satisfactory results are achieved.
+To help in this task, it is usually advised to look at prompts that were used to generate the images in the examples page of the model.
+Through there, it is possible to get keywords that the model reacts to, such as "cinematic film still" and "realistic", or "ugly" and "deformed".

+As the project needed to create images in diverse scenarios, two base prompts are defined.
+These base prompts create daylight images with no weather adversity.
+And then, we have a dictionary of modifiers: lists of words that need to be added or removed from the base prompts to arrive at the desired scenario.

 ```py
 base_prompt = "photo of airport runway, aerial view, 4k, cinematic film still, realistic, beautiful landscape around, high-contrast runway lines"